gdeest/isl-bindings/README.md

 $ ghci -package isl-bindings-hl
 ```

-If `ghci` loads successfully, you are good to go.
+If `ghci` loads successfully, you are good to go !